wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/workplace-analytics-customer-focus/includes/analyze-collaboration.md

 **Why does this matter?** An up-to-date CRM database is the foundation for effective sales planning, sales projections, and coaching conversations.
 It is critical for smooth operations and keeping the team informed.

 > [!NOTE]
-> The CRM augmentation analysis requires detailed CRM and customer contact data.
+> The CRM augmentation analysis described above requires detailed CRM and customer contact data.
 To perform this analysis, additional data extraction capabilities are required.

 ## Internal collaboration